Electroweak, QCD and flavour physics studies with ATLAS data from Run 2 of the LHC

 \subsection{Reanalysis of the W mass measurement}

-The mass of the $W$ boson, $m_W$, is one of the fundamental parameters of the EW sector of the SM and affects the Higgs boson and top-quark masses $m_H$ and $m_t$ via radiative corrections.
-The first $m_W$ measurement at the LHC was performed by ATLAS~\cite{STDM-2014-18} on the Run~1 $\sqrt{s} = 7$~\TeV data, which has now been reanalyzed in the context of a significant tension with the precise measurement from the CDF Collaboration~\cite{CDF:2022hxs}.
-The $W$ boson mass is extracted from template fits to the \ptl\ and \mtw\ distributions.
-While the original analysis used sequential fits with templates altered according to the systematic uncertainties, the reanalysis uses a simultaneous fit with a detailed model of statistical and systematic uncertainties and their correlations and a more advanced proton PDF as a baseline~\cite{STDM-2019-24}.
-This results in a shift of the central value within the uncertainty of the first publication and a reduced total uncertainty.
-The updated $m_W$ measurement is $m_W =$ 80\,366.5 $\pm$ 9.8(stat.) $\pm$ 12.5 (syst.)~\MeV $=$ 80\,366.5 $\pm$ 15.9~\MeV.
+The mass of the $W$ boson, $m_W$, is one of the fundamental parameters of the EW sector of the SM and affects the Higgs boson and top-quark masses $m_H$ and $m_t$ via radiative corrections~\cite{Awramik_2004,Sirlin_1980,Ciuchini_2013,ParticleDataGroup:2024cfk}.
+Figure~\ref{fig:mWfit} demonstrates this interdependence by comparing the direct ATLAS measurements of $m_W$~\cite{STDM-2019-24} and the LHC combination of $m_t$~\cite{mtop_2024} with the indirect predictions from the ATLAS $m_H$ measurement~\cite{ATLAS_mH_2023} and from the EW fit~\cite{Haller_2018}.

+The first $m_W$ measurement at the LHC was performed by ATLAS~\cite{STDM-2014-18} on the Run~1 $\sqrt{s} = 7$~\TeV data, which has now been reanalyzed~\cite{STDM-2019-24} in the context of a significant tension with the precise measurement from the CDF Collaboration~\cite{CDF:2022hxs}.
+The $W$ boson mass is extracted from template fits to the \ptl\ and \mtw\ distributions such that a good modelling of the charged Drell-Yan process, including QCD and EW corrections, is crucial for this measurement~\cite{Carloni_Calame_2017,Dittmaier_2002}.
+The baseline simulation by \powpyeight~\cite{Nason_2004,Frixione_2007,Alioli_2010}, with the AZNLO tune~\cite{STDM-2012-23} which effectively extrapolates from the precisely measured \ptz\ to the \ptw\ distribution has been independently validated in the relevant low-\ptw\ region in recent high-precision measurements on low-pileup data, as described in Section~\ref{sec:ptv}.
+As in ~\cite{STDM-2014-18}, the final combination is dominated by the more precise \ptl\ measurement.
+While the original analysis used sequential fits with templates altered according to the systematic uncertainties, the reanalysis uses a simultaneous fit with a detailed model of statistical and systematic uncertainties and their correlations and a more advanced proton PDF as a baseline.
+This results in a shift of the central value within the uncertainty of the first publication and a reduction of the total uncertainty by 3~MeV.
+The updated $m_W$ measurement is: $m_W =$ 80\,366.5 $\pm$ 9.8(stat.) $\pm$ 12.5 (syst.)~\MeV $=$ 80\,366.5 $\pm$ 15.9~\MeV.
+The systematic uncertainty is dominated by PDF uncertainties, missing higher-order EW corrections and by electron and muon calibration uncertainties.
 Figure~\ref{fig:mW}(a) compares the updated measurement of $m_W$ to the SM prediction from the global EW fit~\cite{deBlas:2017wmn} and measurements from other experiments.
 The new ATLAS $m_W$ measurement has moved even closer to the SM prediction.